QuarkNerd/blog/ceberhardt/_posts/2015-05-15-mvvm-reactive-cocoa-3.md

 This creates a `name` property of type `String` and initialises it with an empty string.
 Notice that the name property above is a constant, despite the fact that it represents a mutable property!

-Mutable properties have a very simple API, they have a `value` property and `put` method, which allow you to get / set the current value:
+Mutable properties have a very simple API, with a `value` property and `put` method, allowing you to get / set the current value:

 {% highlight swift %}
 name.put("Frank")